ibrahim-shedo/machine-learning-projects/README.md

 Machine Learning Algorithms: Read Me
 This README file provides an overview of four fundamental machine learning algorithms: Linear Regression, Logistic Regression, Decision Trees, and Random Forests.
 Each section includes a brief description of the algorithm, its use cases, advantages, disadvantages, and basic implementation steps.

-Table of Contents
+#Table of Contents
 Linear Regression
 Logistic Regression
 Decision Trees
 Random Forest
-1. Linear Regression
+#1.
+Linear Regression
 Description
 Linear Regression is a supervised learning algorithm used to model the relationship between a dependent variable and one or more independent variables.
 The relationship is modeled using a linear equation.